sfajfer/Master-of-Gu/gu index/Gu Index.md

 Keywords: [**Sustained**], [**Defensive**]

 Effect: While sustained you take 10 heat damage directly to your hit points at the start of each of your turns, and heat damage dealt to you is negated and stored inside Double Decker Stove Gu.
 At the end of each of your turns, some stored heat bursts from your body, dealing 1/2 the stored damage (rounded down) to all creatures within range.
-Double Decker Stove Gu can store up to 100 heat damage.
-When you stop activating Double Decker Stove Gu, the stored damage reverts to 0.
+Double Decker Stove Gu can store up to 100 heat damage, but negates heat damage dealt to you even if it is full.
+When you stop sustaining Double Decker Stove Gu, the stored damage reverts to 0.

 ### Three Door Fire Hut Gu
 *Rank 3 Attack*

+Previous Rank: Double Decker Stove Gu

+Next Rank: Four Door Fire Tower Gu

 Cost: 10 portions